 Kamlesh Tiwari was stabbed 15 times says autopsy report

-Bengaluru, Oct 23: Hindu leader, Kamlesh Tiwari was shot one and stabbed 15 times, the autopsy report says.
+Bengaluru, Oct 23: Hindu leader, Kamlesh Tiwari was shot once and stabbed 15 times, the autopsy report says.

 The report was prepared by the doctors at the King George Medical University in Lucknow.
 Further, the report also says that seven stab injuries were located on the left side of his chest.